 How often will students do the exercise allocated to their year group?

 Year 2–5 students will be doing the exercises between 30–40 minutes per day.
-Year 6 students will be doing their exercise for 40 minutes, 3 times per week.
 Scheduling the program into the school day is flexible and will fit into the daily schedule of each year group.
 All sessions will be facilitated by Arrowsmith trained teachers.

 Is there a particular assessment?

 The Arrowsmith assessment, which students in the Arrowsmith program complete, will not be undertaken for the Whole Cohort program, as this is an enhancement program, not aimed at individual needs.
 However, we will monitor the effectiveness of the program on student learning using existing assessment tools e.g. writing assessments, PATs, PaCT.
 We will be able to compare progress against 2021 whole cohort measures.

 When do students typically start to see results?

 Typically, it is around the 3-month mark that students, parents and teachers commence seeing changes in the student’s learning ability which is specific to the cognitive function being targeted.